 Asymmetry parameter R{γ} , in units of 10^{-5}

-E_n/eV Preliminary results Corrected results
+$E_n(eV)$ Preliminary results Corrected results

 cold 20.9 ± 2.4 (for 67.5°) [6] -20.0 ± 4.5

 thermal -21.1 ± 6.8 [21]

 0.06 -12.5 ± 3.1 [13] -17.3 ± 2.8 [14]

 0.27 3.8 ± 2.8 [12] -5.4 ± 2.5

-B. Rotation angle of the fissile nucleus
+B. The rotation angle of the fissile nucleus

 The ROT effect is explained by considering the preservation of the spin orientation of the primary fission fragment and the anisotropy of the gamma radiation generated by this spin in the center-of-mass frame of the fragment [21].
-The γ -radiation anisotropy coefficient A for binary fission fragments of the 236U compound nucleus was measured in each experiment [22].
-It is important to note that these measurements were conducted within the same γ -ray energy range and detector geometry used to study the ROT effect, ensuring that any potential effects related to the geometry of the experimental setup were consistent in both cases.
+The γ -radiation anisotropy coefficient A for binary fission fragments of the ^{236}U compound nucleus was measured in each experiment [22].
+It is important to note that these measurements were conducted within the same γ -ray energy range and detector geometry used to study the ROT effect, ensuring that any potential effects related to the experimental setup's geometry were consistent in both cases.
 The measured angular distributions of prompt γ -rays were then approximated by Eq.
-(3), and the corresponding anisotropy coefficients were determined.
+3, and the corresponding anisotropy coefficients were determined.
 By substituting these values into Eq.
-(6), we calculated the angle δ , which characterizes the rotation of the fission axis and therefore the angular shift in gamma distribution.
-Table 2 presents the calculated values of the anisotropy coefficient A and the rotation angle δ for all experimental series along with the result obtained by the PNPI group for thermal neutrons.
+6, we calculated the angle δ , which characterizes the rotation of the fission axis and, consequently, the angular shift in the gamma distribution.
+Table 2 presents the calculated values of the anisotropy coefficient A and the rotation angle δ for all experimental series, along with the result obtained by the PNPI group for thermal neutrons.